Juzlus/AutoCodes/README.md

 # 🤔 About

-KeydropPlusAutoCodes automatically searches for gold codes from Telegram and enters them on key-drop.com.
+KeydropPlusAutoCodes automatically searches for gold codes from [Telegram](https://web.telegram.org) and enters them on [key-drop.com](https://key-drop.com/).

+This script requires logging in to Telegram **using a phone number** with a code.

 ## 🌍 Available languages